PeteCarrott/vinDecode/README.md

 ## Description

-A web app to view detailed info about a vehicle from it Vehicle Identification Number (VIN).
+A web app to view detailed info about a vehicle from it's Vehicle Identification Number (VIN).

 ## Built With